RyanCube/ryancube.github.io/projects/capstone.md

 ---

 ## The Problem
 The current method of retrieval requires an individual to go down into the IC-18 using scaffolding, and manually thread the crane lifting sling through the lifting lug.
 This method can only reach the second liner, leaving the last four unreachable.
 In addition, this method of retrieval has a big problem of putting the workers at risk of C-14 radiation exposure and falling.
 The scope of this project was to design a lug lifting system that can be operated from the surface, and lift all six resin liners from the IC-18.
-Furthermore, this project also aims to provide a safer alternative for OPG workers.
+Furthermore, this project also aimed to provide a safer alternative for OPG workers.

 <div style="display:flex; gap:10px; justify-content:center;">
   <div style="text-align:center;">